technicaltidbits/gridsome-forestry-starter/journal/learn-vale.md

 ---
 date: 2020-05-02
-title: "Testing documentation with Vale: an introduction"
+title: "Learn Vale: an introduction"
 author: Deanna Thompson
 excerpt: One technical writer's journey in learning more about testing documentation.
 ---